cmang/durdraw/undo.md

 - For operations like "flipping", this will require storing many pixel changes
   - will need to ensure that nothing is missed, and that the operation is not slow

+## Opportunities

+These are ideas that are not part of this proposal, but could be explored in future.

+- It would be possible to serialize the undo/redo buffers to a local file in the event of a crash, and restore the state on next launch ala vim.

 ## POC

+I wrote a [POC script](./poc.py) to test the undo/redo functionality.
+It's an oversimplified version of durdraw, with the proposed undo system bolted on.
+You can essentially type out a bunch of stuff and use the arrow keys, and then press (and hold!) 'u/r' to undo/redo.

+Here are some logs from the very rough POC implementation in durdraw

 ```json
 {"timestamp":"2024-12-12T19:39:38.509133+11:00","level":"DEBUG","name":"durdraw.undo_register","msg":"push","data":{"undoBuf":"deque([(0, 0, 115, 7, 0)])","redoBuf":"deque([])"}}